eledaveri/DLALabs/Lab1/readme.md

 - In this experiment, vanilla deep CNNs achieved the highest test accuracy, outperforming very deep residual networks.

-- Results partially align with ResNet (He et al., 2015), highlighting that residuals help training deep networks, but extreme depth can be detrimental on small datasets like CIFAR-10.
+- Results partially align with ResNet, highlighting that residuals help training deep networks, but extreme depth can be detrimental on small datasets like CIFAR-10.

 ---